What is local exchange?

 These programs allow victims and offenders to interact with one another and help repair the offender’s relationship with the community.
 In Dane County, the Community Restorative Courts act as an alternative to the judicial system for first-time offenders who are 17 to 25 years old.

-The Dane County Time Bank has provided systems for free to its members because it uses the free open source software from CommunityForge, one of the founding platforms behind the Credit Commons Collective.
-The proposed LocalPay Technology Project would secure the future of the Dane County Timebank and more than 300 other active local currencies.
+The Dane County Time Bank was able to provide systems for free to its members because it uses the free open source software from CommunityForge, one of the founding platforms of the Credit Commons Collective.
+The proposed LocalPay Technology Project would secure the future of the Dane County Timebank and connect it to other projects in the same community, as well as more than 300 other local exchanges elsewhere.
 For some testimonies from individuals see here.